(updated April 2019)

 I am a productivity geek and like to be efficient.
 Below is a list of tools, mostly software, I use to be more productive.
 I try lots of things, keep some and retire plenty.
 If you have great productivity tools you use, shoot me an email with a suggestion.

-Workflowy (new, at least to my blog) – I work on lots of different projects.
+Workflowy – I work on lots of different projects.
 I make a ton of lists (personal and professional) and Workflowy is the best solution I’ve found to keep me organized.
-The real key is the ability to expand/collapse and nest the lists.
+The real key is the ability to expand/collapse and nest the lists/bullets.
 So, I can start at the highest level with a simple view and keep drilling down into projects, tasks, meeting summaries, action items…It works well for teams too (good sharing) and we’ve been using Workflowy at Rival IQ for years.
 We run all our company sprints with it too.
 The combination of @name (who is working on X), hashtags for different functions (e.g. #design) and search makes it very powerful.

 Rival IQ – I’m one of the founders, so I am biased.
-Rival IQ best for active, digital marketers who want to compare/contrast their activities against others, like their competition.
+Rival IQ best for active, digital marketers who want to compare/contrast their activities against others, like their competition or other companies they admire.
 I have many collections of companies that I track, so I’m always on top of most current marketing tactics and best content.
-If you want to try it out, create your own landscape or make a copy of one of my “landscapes” here Marketing tools, Health and wellness, or NFL teams.
+Check out some of Benchmark Studies and sample “landscapes” for many different industries.
 If you want to sign up and get a discount, go here.

 Calendly – Amazing way to save the overhead of scheduling meetings via email.
 Once connected to Google Calendar, the service generates a shareable link (calendly.com/tamccann) that includes my free/busy and a way to pick a time to meet.
 Once booked, it generates a calendar invite for the attendees (need to do this in settings).
 No more back and forth in email.
 Really awesome, love it!

 Text Expander – Automate common responses and save tons of typing with just a few keystrokes.
 My favorite “expansion” is used to schedule meetings.
-When someone asks to meet me, I just type “tcal” (any unique key command will work) and “You can pick a good time that works best for you here – calendly.com/tamccann.
-If you want to meet in person, I suggest Galvanize (111 S. Jackson, Seattle WA) or we can find time on the phone – 206-229-9991 or Skype (@tamccann), whichever works best for you.” is inserted into my mail.
+When someone asks to meet me, I just type “acal” (any unique key command will work) and “You can pick a good time that works best for you here – http://www.calendly.com/tamccann.
+I have also copied my assistant, Amanda if it’s easier for you to suggest a few times that work for you.” is inserted into my mail.
 A combination of Text Expander and Calendly.
 Sweetness.
 I have lots of other expansions for common responses or follow-up items.
 TextExpander saves me hours/week.

 Evernote – note taking on all platforms.
 I love how it syncs between my iPhone and my Mac and I can easily “clip” stuff from the web for later review/organization.
 And, I’m using the integration with Feedly too, so when I find an article I need to save, I clip it into Evernote.